nhsconnect/nhsapp-developer-documentation/src/index.md

 ---
 layout: base.njk
-title: NHS App Developer Documentation
+title: NHS App Developer Guidance
 ---

 The NHS App provides a simple and secure way for people to access a range of NHS services on their smartphone or tablet.